Brachialis muscle: Innervation

-The brachialis muscle is innervated by the musculocutaneous nerve, which runs on its superficial surface, between it and the biceps brachii.
+The brachialis muscle is innervated by the musculocutaneous nerve (also Casserio nerve), which runs on its superficial surface, between it and the biceps brachii.
 However, in 70-80% of people, the muscle has double innervation with the radial nerve (C5-T1).
 The divide between the two innervations is at the insertion of the deltoid.

 Blood supply

 The brachialis is supplied by muscular branches of the brachial artery and by the recurrent radial artery.

 Variation

 The muscle is occasionally doubled; additional muscle slips to the supinator, pronator teres, biceps brachii, lacertus fibrosus, or radius are more rarely found.

 Function

 The brachialis flexes the arm at the elbow joint.
 Unlike the biceps, the brachialis does not insert on the radius, and does not participate in pronation and supination of the forearm.

 History

 Etymology

-The brachialis muscle In classical Latin bracchialis means of or belonging to the arm, and is derived from classical Latin bracchium,"arm".
-The expression musculus brachialis is used in the current official anatomic nomenco Terminologia Anatomica.
+The brachialis muscle and brachial muscle can be considered as the anglicized variant of the Latin expression musculus bracchialis.
+In classical Latin bracchialis means of or belonging to the arm, and is derived from classical Latin bracchium,"arm".
+The expression musculus brachialis is used in the current official anatomic nomenclature Terminologia Anatomica.